My Account

 1. Use the Best Format for Your Graphic Design CV

 • Choose the right CV format.
-The best choice for your graphic design CV is chronological format.
-It’s the ‘classic’ format that recruiters know best.
+Usually, the best choice for your graphic design CV is chronological format.
+It’s the ‘classic’ style that recruiters know best.

-• Use the right CV layout.
+• Use a clean CV layout.
 Set margins to one inch on each side, left align only (don’t use justification) and double space between sections.
-This creates plenty of white space, which as you know keeps it easy to read and draws the eye like a magnet to the most important info.
+This creates plenty of white space, which as you know keeps it easy to read.

-• Choose a clear and professional CV font.
-Helvetica, Calibri and Garamond are reliable choices.
-Keep the more creative fonts for your next project.
+• Pick a professional CV font.
+Helvetica, Calibri and Arial are reliable choices.

 • Be minimalist.
 Your CV length should be a maximum of two pages.

-• Just like a press-ready file, save your CV as a PDF to keep your hard-won layout intact.
+• Save your CV as a PDF to keep your hard-won layout intact.

 Will you be writing a mainly gig-based or freelance graphic designer CV?
 Then you might want to consider a skills-based CV